Our advisors frequently speak to callers who are unhappy with a builder or other tradesman and the standard of their work.

 - using materials which are fit for purpose and of satisfactory quality.

-- the service must be carried out in a reasonable time.
+- carried out in a reasonable time.
 Where no time is stated it must be in a reasonable time and this will depend upon the type of service and all the relevant circumstances.

 My builder’s work is very poor.
 What can I do?